3 Types of Seeds and Feeders Birds Love Best

 Safflower is a thistle-like annual with bright orange and yellow flowers that’s grown to make cooking oils.
 The seeds, which are high in protein and fat, are slightly smaller than sunflower seeds.
 A hard white shell protects the meat and has a slightly bitter flavor.
 That’s why fewer birds like the seed.
 But that’s not necessarily a bad thing.
 And squirrels don’t like safflower seed, either.
-Serve safflower seed in a hopper feeder or a platform feeder for Northern cardinals, grosbeaks and house finches to devour.
+Serve safflower seed in a hopper feeder or a platform feeder for northern cardinals, grosbeaks and house finches to devour.
 Or sprinkle some on the ground for mourning doves to find, too.

 Birds That Eat Thistle Seed

 Lure American goldfinches, pine siskins, dark-eyed juncos and chickadees with nyjer, a tiny black seed that is sometimes called thistle.
 Nyjer seeds come from the African yellow daisy.
 They have a good mix of protein, fat and fiber, so they’re a good high-calorie option for winter birds.
 Bonus!
-Bully birds like grackles, starlings and blackbirds tend to leave nyjer seed alone.
+Bully birds like grackles, starlings and blackbirds tend to leave thistle seeds alone.
 Make sure the seed stays dry, and replace uneaten food every few weeks.
-Serve nyjer seed in a tube or mesh feeder hung away from other feeders, so tiny birds can feed without disruption from larger species like blue jays.
-Here’s how to choose a nyjer feeder for finches.
+Serve nyjer in a tube or mesh feeder hung away from other feeders, so tiny birds can feed without disruption from larger species like blue jays.
+Here’s how to choose a feeder for finches.

-Tray Bird Feeder
+Platform/Tray Bird Feeder